$1/f$ Noise in Synthetic and Solar Wind Data: Superposition Principles: Conclusion and Discussion

 \section{Conclusion and Discussion}

+\textmod{Acknowledging the limitations of the generic superposition principle as developed in \citet{Machlup81} -- namely, its reliance on correlation-domain operations -- we examine the feasibility of superposition carried out directly in the time domain.
+To this end, we test several implementations using synthetic time series constructed with scale-invariant properties.
+Time-domain superposition is more plausibly associated with physical processes occurring in natural systems such as the solar coronal wind and the solar interior dynamo.}

-Based on the generic framework of the superposition principle, we report the generation and preservation of $1/f$ signals through four types of superposition operations: (1) averaging correlation functions, (2) averaging time series, (3) concatenating time series, and (4) concatenating randomly truncated time series.
-Methods 1 and 3 display very similar spectral shape in the synthetic and the measured 1 au data respectively, which is expected as data elongation translates directly to averaging the autocorrelations within the shared frequency domain.
+\textmod{Based on this framework}, we report the generation and preservation of $1/f$ signals through four types of superposition operations: (1) averaging correlation functions, (2) averaging time series, (3) concatenating time series, and (4) concatenating randomly truncated time series. \textmod{We use synthetic data to demonstrate the feasibility of generation, and solar wind measurements to demonstrate the preservation.} Methods 1 and 3 display very similar spectral shape in the synthetic and the measured 1 au data, respectively, which is expected as data elongation translates directly to averaging the autocorrelations within the shared frequency domain.
 Spectral similarity between Methods 3 and 4 may reflect the fact that the correlation time is characteristic to an interval and is barely affected by interval truncation.

-These results are relevant to spectral analysis of observational data, as long-duration heliospheric measurements inherently consist of a mixture of signals with broadly-distributed correlation scales, and are often subject to truncation or concatenation during data collection and analysis.
+These results are \textmod{broadly} relevant to spectral analysis of observational data, as long-duration heliospheric measurements inherently consist of a mixture of signals with \textmod{extensively} distributed correlation scales, and are \textmod{frequently} subject to truncation or concatenation during data collection and analysis.

+\textmod{We note that the synthetic data construction is highly idealized.
+In particular, the very low-frequency spectral density is flat, corresponding to uncorrelated signals at those time-scales.
+This to some degree differs from solar wind observations, where correlations persist for much longer times.
+It is noteworthy that recent analyses~\citep{Davis23, Huang25} of solar wind data indicate that spectral behaviour just below the break frequency exhibits variability and does not always conform precisely to $1/f$.
+Our idealized construction therefore represents an extreme limiting case in which none of the individual samples exhibits $1/f$ scaling.
+While this differs from the actual solar wind measurements, it is motivated by the desire to remain close to the analytical model.}

+\textmod{Any sub-coronal superposition process is not directly observable in situ, so at best we assess whether $1/f$ signals, once established, can be preserved under subsequent superposition operations using local measurements.
+Possible generation in the corona~\citep[as suggested in, e.g., ][]{Matthaeus86, Mullan90} has been argued to depend on scale-invariant reconnection processes.
+It is also conceivable that time-domain signals are superposed within the solar interior, as suggested by magnetogram $1/f$ observations in \citet{Nakagawa74}.}